Use of X by Donald Trump: Followers

 By the time Twitter suspended Trump's Twitter account in January 2021 as a consequence of the 2021 United States Capitol attack, @realDonaldTrump had been followed by 88.7 million users.

 When Trump announced his presidential campaign in 2015, he had 2.98 million followers; his follower count thereafter increased rapidly.
 Many of his followers, however, were fake accounts and Twitter bots: a May 2017 analysis concluded that, of the then-30.9 million followers of Trump's personal Twitter account, 51 percent were real and 49 percent were fake.
 In mid-2018, Twitter conducted a site-wide crackdown on fake accounts, reducing the total number of users of the site by about 6 percent; as a result, Trump lost about 100,000 of his then-53.4 million followers.
 Trump repeatedly complained about reductions in the number of followers, claiming that Twitter was biased against him, and raised his complaints in tweets and in a private meeting with Twitter CEO Jack Dorsey.
 In October 2018, the research group SparkToro estimated that more than 6 percent of Trump's followers were "bots, spam, inactive or propaganda"—a significantly higher percentage than for followers of other American politician Twitter accounts.
+On 2 February 2025, Trump surpassed 100 million followers.